 Use the best quality facial products you can to slow the rate your whole face is ageing and let the products cover your lips.
 Antioxidants and creams will help your lips as much as your face, neck and décolletage.
 Cleansers and exfoliants will help stimulate and lift dry, rough skin when you are chaffed.
 Here’s some more tips:

 - Just like your face, your lips will experience seasonal dryness, so be prepared to change your products, including your lipstick type.
 Check out Meagan’s tips below.

-- Always apply SPF to your lips.
+- Always apply SPF.
 Just ensuring whichever SPF you apply to your face goes onto your lips is fine.
 Ideally though, use a lip-specific SPF, such as Colorescience Lip Shine with SPF 35 – simply apply over your lipstick.

 - Keep hydrated and eat a colourful, healthy diet.
 Supplementing with superfoods will help to keep all of you young, not just your lips.